jpm343/RetinaX/README.md

 ./build-docker.sh
 ```

 And the script will do the trick.

+Note: If you have problems or errors running the script, make sure of giving the proper permissions to it. (eg. running the command with "sudo" on linux)

 After deploying the platform, you can access to the Client web application at: